Chariot Learning

 The simple secret to ensuring that an unforeseen catastrophe like Blizzard Jonas doesn’t wreck your chances of getting test scores in under deadline is to not wait until the last minute to test!
 Always plan to take the SAT or ACT as early as feasible in your high school career, certainly before senior year.
 If you prepare effectively and earn your best scores by the end of 11th grade, you will avoid the pain and anxiety of wild test day weather and postponed test dates.

-Our hearts go out to the thousands of students who prepared for a test they could not take.
-Luckily, the College Board has scheduled a makeup administration of that final SAT.
+Our hearts go out to all students who prepare for a test they cannot take.
+In this specific, the College Board scheduled a makeup administration of that final SAT.
 But test day nightmares come in all different forms, so always expect the best but prepare for the worst.
 When all is said and done, one of the most valuable traits to bring to any test is RESILIENCE.

 ACT nightmares SAT test day